What is anemia?

 How is anemia treated?

 If your dog's anemia is so severe that it is life-threatening, a blood transfusion will be needed.
-Before giving a transfusion, blood samples will be taken for diagnostic testing.
-The main purpose of a blood transfusion is to stabilize the dog while the underlying cause of the anemia is determined and other treatments can begin to take effect.
+Before giving a transfusion, blood samples will be taken for diagnostic testing, or blood typing.
+The main purpose of a blood transfusion is to stabilize the dog while the underlying cause of the anemia is determined, and other treatments can begin to take effect.

 Further, more specific treatment can be determined once the underlying disease causing the anemia has been diagnosed.
-Treatments may include corticosteroids, anthelmintics (de-worming medications), other medications, or surgery.
-Your veterinarian will outline a treatment plan specific to your dog's needs, based on diagnostic test results.
+Treatments may include corticosteroids (particularly for autoimmune hemolytic anemia), anthelmintics (de-worming medications such as pyrantel or fenbendazole), vitamin K1 in cases of some rodenticide toxicities, antibiotics such as doxycycline with some infectious causes, or surgery (in cases of a damaged organ such as the spleen or liver).
+Your veterinarian will outline a treatment plan specific to your dog's needs based on diagnostic test results.

 What is the prognosis for anemia?

-The prognosis for dogs with anemia is based on the specific diagnosis, as well as the patient's general condition at the time of diagnosis.
+The prognosis for dogs with anemia is based on the specific diagnosis, as well as the dog's general condition at the time of diagnosis.

 If the anemia is diagnosed early and the dog is in relatively good health, the prognosis is good.
 Dogs that have severe anemia, either caused by toxins, cancer, or autoimmune diseases, or as a result of severe trauma have a less favorable prognosis.